The Alphabet of Manliness

 The Alphabet of Manliness is the debut book by American humorist and Internet personality Maddox, published in 2006.
-It reached the #2 position on the New York Times Best Seller List in the "Advice, How-To, and Miscellaneous" category.
+It reached the #2 position on the New York Times Best Seller list in the "Advice, How-To, and Miscellaneous" category.

 Publication

-Maddox announced the book on February 22, 2005, and announced its title to a mailing list on October 18, 2005.
+Maddox announced the book on February 22, 2005; further, he announced its title to a mailing list on October 18, 2005.
 An art contest was held on the website to pick the illustrators.
 The book was officially completed on January 19, 2006, as announced on Maddox's website.
 The book first appeared in Barnes and Noble bookstores during May 2006, and it arrived to those who pre-ordered it on June 1, 2006.
 The book debuted at #4 on the New York Times Best Seller list for "Advice, How-To, and Miscellaneous," and remained on the list for ten weeks.
 The book was published by Kensington in the United States and was published by Penguin in the United Kingdom.

 The 224-page long book is dedicated to Maddox himself: "To the love of my life, my soul mate, and the greatest person in the world: Me."

-Several parts of the UK version were removed, perhaps the most notable omission being the "headbutt to the ovaries" section of the first chapter ("A - Ass-Kicking").
+Several parts of the UK version were removed, perhaps the most notable omission being the "headbutt to the ovaries" section of the first chapter ("A – Ass-Kicking").
 The edition also contains a disclaimer.

 On February 20, 2009, Maddox announced on the book's web site that he is "working on a new edition of The Alphabet of Manliness," and that "the new edition will be expanded and revised, and will include The Numbers of Manliness."